Can I Take Iron with Dairy?

 • Babies get their iron with milk, and they turn out okay.

-• Limited studies show that milk does not affect iron absorption more than other foods.
+• Limited studies tend to show that milk does not affect iron absorption more than other foods.

 • Iron absorption studies cannot monitor ferritin, which is a major caveat to their conclusions.

-• It is okay to take milk with iron, especially if you are sensitive to iron on an empty stomach.
+• It seems okay to take milk with iron, especially if you are sensitive to iron on an empty stomach.

 Does science really say you shouldn't take iron with dairy?